brynnb/pokemon-database-exporter/README.md

 This project exports data from the Pokémon Red/Blue game files into a SQLite database for easier analysis and use in other applications.

-## Features

-- Exports data from the original game files
-- Creates a SQLite database with structured tables

 ## Installation